BimmerBass/Loki/README.md

 - limit: This value will exclude all positions with scores outside the interval [-limit, +limit].
 By default checkmate scores are excluded.
 - batchsize: While the threads analyze positions, they save said positions in LNN's internal input format and the scores.
 For a big dataset this can exceed the machine's memory.
 Therefore, the batch size command is used to write a certain number of positions to the output file at a time.
 The default batch size is 100k.
 - hash: The size of the transposition table in megabytes.
+- resolve: Whether or not to step down the PV of a position to get a quiet one.
+If ```resolve``` is typed, it will be set to true.
+To set it to false, leave it out.

 #### Example of a data generation command
 ```